vedph/pythia-doc/analysis/components.md

 - 🔑 tag: `doc-datevalue-calculator.unix`

 Unix-date modern date value calculator.
-This is based on an attribute with some indication of year and eventually month and day, and calculates the Unix time from it.
+This is based on an attribute with some indication of year and optionally month and day, and calculates the Unix time from it.
 Alternatively, it can also provide the result as just the integer number resulting from concatenating `YYYYMMDD`, like `20140420` from Y=2014, M=4, D=20.
 This is a more user-friendly value for a simple date.

 Options: